Welcome to the php[tek] 2015 Call for Papers!

 Here’s an explanation of what we’re looking for and of how the selection process works.
-Please read the whole thing before submitting your proposals.
+Please read everything before submitting your proposals.
 In addition, you need to review the Speaker’s Package for this year.

 What we look for